Javascript Menu by Deluxe-Menu.com

 must see a positive drug test which will prove

-are looking for a clear admission
+are looking for an admission of guilt

 are looking for social, behavioral, and/or physical indicators